Jeanne Pruett: 1984–present: Musical slow down, cooking career and retirement

 Pruett started slowing down her music career as the 1980s progressed.
 She remained a regular Opry member and dedicated time to regular appearances on the program.
-In 1985, she released her final studio album to date in a join venture between Dot and MCA Records.
+In 1985, she released her final studio album to date in a joint venture between Dot and MCA Records.
 The album was part of a project that included new album releases by other veteran country artists including Jan Howard and Billie Jo Spears.
-The record was produced Billy Strange.
+The record was produced by Billy Strange.
 In 1987, she released a single titled "Rented Room", which was her final chart appearance on the Billboard country songs chart, peaking at number 81.
 During the same time frame, Pruett became part of the Grand Ole Opry's first "all-female" segment.
 The idea was formulated by Pruett who brought it to the attention of the organization after a 1985 television special honoring the 60th anniversary of the Opry.
 In 1986, the segment aired on the Grand Ole Opry broadcast and was hosted by Jean Shepard.
 It also included female Opry members Jan Howard, Jeannie Seely and Connie Smith.

 In 1986, Pruett made a career shift into professional cooking.
 That year she released her first cookbook, which she entitled Feedin' Friends.
 To promote the book, Pruett made regular appearances on The Nashville Network's Nashville Now program with host Ralph Emery.
 In 1988, she published a second book as part of the Feedin' Friends cooking series.
 According to Pruett, the cookbooks sold hundreds of thousands of copies since their original release.
 Four books were eventually released as part of the series.
 The success of the cookbook series led to the opening of a restaurant named "JP's Feedin' Friends".
 The restaurant was located inside of the Opryland USA theme park in Nashville, Tennessee until its closing in 1997.

 As she led a more active domestic life, Pruett maintained a semi-active role in her career in the 1990s and 2000s.
-She was inducted into North American Country Music Association Hall of Fame during this time period.
+She was inducted into the North American Country Music Association Hall of Fame during this time period.
 In the mid 2000s she also hosted the program's annual seminars in Pigeon Forge, Tennessee.
 In 2006, Pruett announced her retirement from performing and no longer makes regular appearances on the Grand Ole Opry.
 However, she still remains a member.
 She returned to domestic life and lived on a ranch outside of Nashville.
 After ten years of retirement, Pruett released an autobiography in 2018 entitled Miss Satin Sheets: I Remember.
 The book was released by Page Publishing.